 This post may contain affiliate links.
 Please read my affiliate policy for more information.

 Short and Sweet Summary: Deciding whether you’re ready to date again isn’t a decision most of us take lightly.
 It’s a pretty big step in our widow journey.
 But let’s not make it more than it is.
 Just ask yourself if you’re up for the possibility and see where it goes from there.
 That’s all.

-Deciding if you’re ready to date again is a huge hurdle in a widow’s life.
+Ahhh…all the questions!
+The answer is there’s no good answer.
+Deciding if you’re ready to date again is a personal decision and a huge hurdle in a widow’s life.

 I mean, you’re agreeing to go out with a man who isn’t your husband.
-How messed up is that?
+You’re probably thinking how messed up is that?
 But your husband died.
 You didn’t.
 You deserve to find some enjoyment in your life again because you woke up breathing today.

 You’re still living, remember?